Or let me show you around on the Guided Tour.

 This is my mom, Glenna Mae Hendricks.
 She is an entrepreneur and income tax consultant, so we get lots of good tax tips from her.
 She is an oenophile (“look that up in your Funk and Wagnall’s,” she says), and a wine enjoyment teacher/guide who also writes wine notes at the Allen’s Retail Liquors site.
 Her political thoughts (and occasional outbursts of domesticity) appear at Old Feminist and Wild-eyed Liberal.
 Maesz is also on Twitter.

 This is my friend Jon Swanson.
-Jon has been a regular reader and occasional (OK, sporadic) contributor around here since 2006, even though we didn’t meet (in person) until 2008.
+Jon has been a regular reader and occasional (OK, sporadic) contributor around here since 2006.

 Jon works as a pastor, but he understands business better than many so-called business people.
 He may claim to be too chicken to be an entrepreneur, but he wrote the best small business post that I have ever read.
 He gets that it is about people, relationships, service, and yes, even love.